Opportunities for Service and Growth

 Williamson Road Ministerial Emergency Relief Fund: St. James partners with neighborhood churches in the Williamson Road area to provide emergency financial assistance and referral services to individuals and families in financial distress.
 Each of the participating churches is asked to make a financial commitment to this outreach program.

 Benevolence Sunday Offerings: Offerings are received for many worthwhile causes, local and global.
 Weekly gifts from Saints of James support such places as our local elementary school, Round Hill, as well as RAM House, the West End Center, Boys Home of Virginia, and many more local organizations.
-These offerings also support such worthwhile groups as the United Thank Offering (addressing the Episcopal Church’s Millennium Development Goals to alleviate human suffering), Southwestern Virginia Second Harvest Food Bank, and the Pastoral Counseling Center of the Roanoke Valley.
+These offerings also support such worthwhile groups as the United Thank Offering (addressing the Episcopal Church’s Millennium Development Goals to alleviate human suffering), Feeding Southwest Virginia, and the Pastoral Counseling Center of the Roanoke Valley.

 South Sudanese Christian Fellowship: St. James has opened its doors to the South Sudanese community in Roanoke.
 South Sudanese Christians in the Roanoke valley enjoy a Sunday evening prayer service.